 Well, there is.
 There are actually a couple of ways to do it.

 The first one I tried is to link the Team Discussion list from my project site to Outlook.
-This video about using Office 365 to sync your SharePoint items to Outlook tells you how:

 The good news is that it was really easy, and new discussion list items show up in the navigation pane on the left of my Outlook, just like my inbox does.
 The bad news is that I don’t get a visual or audible alert when a new item lands there.
 If I happen to look at the discussion list entry in my Outlook navigation pane, and it’s bolded, I can tell there’s something new there.
-But I get distracted easil… oh, look, a shiny… hey, did I tell you about this really neat… My point is that if I don’t get a little popup on my monitor and a little chime telling me about a new item in my inbox or my discussion list in Outlook, there are good odds I’ll miss it unless I make a concerted effort to look for it.
+But I get distracted easily… oh, look, a shiny… hey, did I tell you about this really neat… My point is that if I don’t get a little popup on my monitor and a little chime telling me about a new item in my inbox or my discussion list in Outlook, there are good odds I’ll miss it unless I make a concerted effort to look for it.
 Which isn’t going to happen on a really busy day.
 Which most of them are.

 So I went looking for a way to change the alert settings for non-email items in Outlook, and I stumbled upon a different method of being alerted to changes on my project site, including new posts to my discussion area.
 Oddly enough, and truly pure coincidence, I found it right here on Bamboo Nation.
 It was John’s second post ever on SharePoint Blank.
 Detailed instructions about how exactly to do this are here.